 We have historically funded our operations primarily through the issuance of debt and equity securities.
-Our short-term liquidity requirements include initiatives related to (i) expansion of existing facilities and upgrade of equipment in order to increase operational capacity, (ii) recruitment of additional employees to meet operational needs, (iii) upgrade of information technology, (iv) research and development initiatives, and (v) continued buildout of corporate functions and public company compliance requirements, inclusive of accounting and legal fees.
+Our short-term liquidity requirements include initiatives related to (i) expansion of existing facilities and upgrade of equipment in order to increase operational capacity, (ii) recruitment of additional employees to meet operational needs, (iii) upgrade of information technology, and (iv) research and development initiatives, and (v) continued buildout of corporate functions and public company compliance requirements, inclusive of accounting and legal fees.
 Our long-term liquidity requirements include initiatives related to (i) design and development of payload solutions, (ii) expansion of advanced manufacturing and assembly facilities and capabilities, and (iii) development of new satellite components, infrastructure, and software.
 The timing and amount of spend on these initiatives may be materially delayed, reduced, or cancelled as a result of the level of our financial resources and available financing opportunities.
-Additionally, our liquidity requirements include the repayment of debt and other payment obligations incurred as a result of the Tailwind Two Merger.
-Our sources of liquidity include cash generated from operations, potential proceeds from the exercise of warrants, and potential proceeds from the issuance of debt and/or equity securities, inclusive of sales of common stock through our Committed Equity Facility (as defined below and subject to restrictions noted below).
+Additionally, our liquidity requirements include the repayment of debt and other payment obligations incurred as in the process of becoming a result of the Tailwind Two Merger. public company and other financing transactions.
+Our sources of liquidity include cash generated from operations, potential proceeds from the exercise of warrants, and potential proceeds from the issuance of debt and/or equity securities, inclusive of sales of common stock through our Committed Equity Facility (as defined below and subject to restrictions noted below). securities.

 Certain warrants issued to affiliates of Francisco Partners provide the right to require us to exchange such warrants (in full but not in part) for \$25 million in cash on March 25, 2025.
-If such warrant holders exercise their exchange right on March 25, 2025, then it will require us to make a \$25 million cash payment, which would reduce the amount of cash available at such time to fund our operations and execute our business plan, and the amount of such future cash payment could have a material adverse effect on our financial position and cash flows at such time.
-Further, in the event such warrant holders exercise their right and we are unable to make the cash redemption payment on March 25, 2025, such failure for us to pay would constitute an event of default under our outstanding debt instruments, which, if not cured or waived could result in the acceleration of all outstanding indebtedness under such debt instruments.
+If such warrant holders During the three months ended March 31, 2024, we received notice from Francisco Partners of their intent to exercise their exchange right on March 25, 2025, then it said rights, which will require us to make a \$25 million cash payment which would on March 25, 2025 and will reduce the amount of cash available at such time to fund our operations and execute our business plan, and the plan.
+The amount of such future cash payment could have a material adverse effect on our financial position and cash flows at such time.
+Further, in the event such warrant holders exercise their right and that we are unable to make the cash redemption payment on March 25, 2025, such failure for us to pay would constitute an event of default under our outstanding debt instruments, which, if not cured or waived could result in the acceleration of all outstanding indebtedness under such debt instruments.
 Other than such warrants, no investors have the unconditional right to sell back shares or other securities to us or have any forward purchase agreements with us.